federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

     - Stream 2 is sent to the 'Requestor' port of the FeatureMerger transformer.
 - Feature Merger transformer merges stream 1 and 2 using the _uuid as the join attribute, then recreates the more_info{} list adding the link and protocol attributes.
 - Out of scope attributes are removed.

+#### NOTIFY_CREATE

+This transformer is designed to function in all CREATE workspaces and creates an email message of ETL results for system administrators.

+##### Insert Records Notification

+This section performs the following tasks:
+- Gets count of inserted records that successfully loaded or failed to load to the PyCSW.
+- Creates a message string with the overall results of the data translation.

+#### NOTIFY_UPDATE

+This transformer is designed to function in all UPDATE workspaces and creates an email message of ETL results for system administrators.

+##### Insert Records Notification

+This section performs the following tasks:
+- Gets count of inserted records that successfully loaded or failed to load to the PyCSW.
+- Creates a message string with the overall results of the data translation.

+##### Update Records Notification

+This section performs the following tasks:
+- Gets count of updated records that successfully loaded or failed to load to the PyCSW.
+- Creates a message string with the overall results of the data translation.

+##### Records Deleted Notification

+This section performs the following tasks:

+- Gets count of records that were deleted from the PyCSW
+- Creates a message string with the overall results of the data deletion.

+##### Notification Compiler and eMailer

+This section performs the following tasks:
+- Gets the current data and time.
+- Concatenates insert records or no records to insert notification strings, update records or no records to update notification strings, number of obsolete records deleted, plus date and time into one message string.
+- Emails the message string to an administrator.

+##### Notification Compiler and eMailer

+This section performs the following tasks:
+- Gets the current data and time.
+- Concatenates insert records or no records to insert notification strings, update records or no records to update notification strings, plus date and time into one message string
+- Emails the message string to an administrator.

 #### REMOVE_BROKEN_URL_WMS_ESRI_REST